 It's not happening here.

-Uh it's it's a powder keg waiting to go off.
+It's a powder keg waiting to go off.

-Tell me if I'm wrong, nobody that I see is doing anything to try to make sure that powder keg doesn't explode whenever this decision is reached.
+And there's nobody that I can see, tell me if I'm wrong, nobody that I see is doing anything to try to make sure that powder keg doesn't explode whenever this decision is reached.

-Because it no matter what the decision is, the potential for an eruption is real on either side.
+Because no matter what the decision is, the potential for an eruption is real on either side.

 I appreciate the call, Steve.